Matthew Ross (filmmaker): Journalism career

-Film & Television Career
+Film and television career

 Ross began making films in college, including the festival shorts Here Comes Your Man, A Hero's Welcome, Curtis and Clover, Lola, and Red Angel.
 Another short he made was Inspired By Bret Easton Ellis, commissioned by Ellis and described by critic Roger Ebert as "one terrific video!".
 He also directed, wrote and produced a nonfiction viral series about professional fighters, FIGHT!
 Life!, which logged over eight-million YouTube views as of 2019.

 After his first screenplay Plays Well with Others (co-written with Guy Cimbalo) was optioned by the production company Anonymous Content, Ross moved to Los Angeles, where he wrote and rewrote scripts for a number of producers and production companies.
 He also worked as a story consultant on Curb Your Enthusiasm, including contributing plotlines to "Palestinian Chicken," winner of the 2011 DGA Award for "Best Comedy Episode".
 Vanity Fair called Palestinian Chicken the "crowning achievement in the entire series."